Human rights in the United States: Sex

-In June 2022, the U.S. Supreme Court eliminated the constitutional right to an abortion, allowing states to recriminalize the procedure.
-As of March 2023, 12 states have outlawed abortion, with several other state bans currently tied up in litigation.
-The majority of the bans have no exceptions for rape or incest.
-1 in 3 American women currently live in states without abortion access.
+In June 2022, the U.S. Supreme Court eliminated the constitutional right to an abortion, allowing states to criminalize the procedure.
+As of March 2023, 12 states have outlawed abortion after 6 weeks (before most women know they are pregnant), with several other state bans currently tied up in litigation.
+As of 2023, 1 in 3 American women live in states without abortion access.
 The decision received international condemnation.

 The United States is the one of only six countries in the world that does not guarantee paid maternity leave to new mothers.
 A study of the 40 OECD countries ranked the United States the worst for paid maternity leave.

 The United States has the highest maternal mortality rate in the developed world, with a rate of nearly 33 maternal deaths per 100,000 live births.
 The rate rose nearly 40% in 2021 and has more than quadrupled since the 1990s.

-1 in 4 American women experience domestic violence, with an average of 3 women killed by their intimate partners every day.
-Over half of female homicide victims in the United States are killed by their intimate partners.
-Domestic violence increased by 8% during the COVID-19 pandemic.
-Two-thirds of women killed by an intimate partner are killed with a gun.
-Existing loopholes in federal and state law allow access to guns by abusive partners and stalkers.

-1 in 6 American women are victims of rape, with more than 600 rapes occurring in the United States every day.
-Only 25 out of 1,000 rapists serve jail time.
-Widespread rape in the U.S. military and on university campuses has received media attention, particularly due to routine cover-ups and retaliation against victims.

 The United States has the highest female incarceration rate in the world, housing nearly one-third of the world's female prisoners.
-As many as 80% of female U.S. inmates have experienced physical and/or sexual abuse.
+It is alleged that as many as 80% of female U.S. inmates have experienced physical and/or sexual abuse.